KreeperWang/Problem_Point_Position/README.md

 ## train_blip_enhanced.py --use enhanced frame
 ## utils.py -- for enhanced frame
 ## config.py -- for both 2 method
+## you need to download blip2 model or load your trained blip2 architecture model, and change the model path in config.py
+## pleace don't set fp16 == true in config.py
+## it approximately occupies 28-30GB of GPU memory.

 # PGDP5K 几何图形点位置识别数据集